 and pleasures of a good afternoon’s sleep.”

 If you’re a Ruskin Bond fan you’d be well aware how his simple writing has the poignant charm of no two sentences ever being similar.
 The positive attitude with a gentle yet warming sense of humour makes reading his essays and poems a joyful experience.

 The best part of Bond’s poems is that they continue telling the story without ever being a slave of rhyming, effortlessly flowing like a cascading stream down the mountain slopes and always leaving the reader with a wonderful perspective.

 At the risk of repeating myself, I have to say that this book is another masterpiece of simplicity at its magnanimous best.
 Every chapter is filled with pages from the author’s personal life and at places also has entries from his personal diary.
 I couldn’t stop being amazed by how enriching and inspiring it could be to savor the nuggets of life-lessons re-living author’s life in his words.

 “We get out of life what we bring to it.
 There is not a dream which may not come true if we have the energy which determines our own fate.
 We can always get what we want if we will it intensely enough…So few people succeed greatly because so few people conceive a great end, working towards it without giving up.
 We all know that the man who works steadily for money gets rich; the man who works day and night for fame or power reaches his goal.
 And those who work for deeper, more spiritual achievements will find them too.
 It may come when we no longer have any use for it, but if we have been willing it long enough, it will come!”

-There are a few chapters, about his adopted family and friends of the youth that have been shared in his other books too.
-Having read those recently, I was in no way tempted to skip reading them again, because every time they fill me with awe for author’s compassion and power of observation, recollection and reflection.
+There are a few chapters, about his adopted family and friends of the youth that has been shared in his other books too.
+Having read those recently, I was in no way tempted to skip reading them again, because every time they fill me with awe for author’s compassion and power of observation, recollection, and reflection.